 Daucus carota (72 days) Open-pollinated.
 Yellowstone boasts a crisp clean flavor that has shown up well in our recent taste tests.
 Big-shouldered roots with large greenish-yellow cores grow up to 8" long, averaging 7".
 Productive in a wide variety of soils.
-Research shows that yellow carrots contain xanthophylls, pigments similar to beta carotene, that help develop healthy eyes and may help prevent lung and other cancers. ④
+Research shows that yellow carrots contain xanthophylls, pigments similar to beta carotene, that help develop healthy eyes and may help prevent lung and other cancers.
+Seed may have an organically certifiable coating. ④

 Log in to start or resume an order

 ⅛ oz packet sows 35 ft; 1 oz, 280 ft.
 1 gram packet has more than 400 seeds and sows about 10 ft.

 Carrots average 18,000 seeds/oz with significant variations among varieties.

 Days to maturity are from seedling emergence after direct sowing.

 Culture: Very hardy.
 Early carrots can be sown by late April.
 For fall crop or winter storage, seed in early summer.
 Minimal germination temperature 40°, optimal range 75–85°.
 Can take up to 3 weeks to germinate; keep rows from drying out for faster emergence.
 Thinning is critical: At 3" high thin to ½" apart, at 6" thin again to 1-2" apart.

 LR: Licorice Rot